deepaklearner/sample_cypher/further_req.md

 got error here ...
 Error updating data: Item wrong length 15 instead of 4 at this line """change_mask = merged_df[[f'{col}_new' != f'{col}_old' for col in manager_columns]].any(axis=1)"""

+at line """req_columns = df.columns.tolist()  # Assuming all columns in df are required for update""" update column name "EmployeeID" to "resourceid" to match with column name in glide database
 12.1 ans: